Who Is Donald Trump Jr.?

-After Donald Trump threw his hat into the ring for the 2016 presidential race, Trump Jr. joined his siblings on the campaign trail.
-He delivered a well-received speech at the 2016 Republican National Convention, presenting Donald Sr. as an everyman with a connection to regular, hard-working Americans.
+After Trump Sr. threw his hat into the ring for the 2016 presidential race, Trump Jr. joined his siblings on the campaign trail.
+He delivered a well-received speech at the 2016 Republican National Convention, presenting Trump Sr. as an everyman with a connection to regular, hard-working Americans.
 He also displayed his dad's penchant for stoking controversy via social media, particularly with a tweet that compared Syrian refugees to a bowl of Skittles.
 "If I had a bowl of skittles and I told you just three would kill you," he tweeted.
 "Would you take a handful?
 That's our Syrian refugee problem.
 Make America great again."

 Russian Meeting Controversy

-In July 2017, the president’s son was embroiled in controversy when the New York Times reported that he was offered compromising information about Hillary Clinton during the presidential campaign.
+In July 2017, the president’s son was embroiled in controversy when the New York Times reported that he was offered compromising information about Clinton during the presidential campaign.
 According to the report, Trump Jr. was sent an email dated June 3, 2016, which stated that one of his father’s former Russian business partners had been contacted by a Russian government official who had offered the allegedly incriminating information about Clinton.
 “This is obviously very high level and sensitive information but is part of Russia and its government’s support for Mr. Trump,” the email stated, according to the New York Times.

 According to the report, Trump Jr. replied: “If it’s what you say I love it especially later in the summer.”

 The email correspondence led to a June 9 meeting between Russian lawyer Natalia Veselnitskaya, who reportedly has ties to the Kremlin, and Trump Jr., his brother-in-law and Trump adviser Jared Kushner and Trump campaign manager Paul Manafort at Trump Tower in New York City.
 Trump Jr. denied wrongdoing and issued a statement, which said the “short introductory meeting” was primarily focused on the issue of adoption.
-He later acknowledged that Veselnitskaya offered information about Clinton, and in another statement he said: “Her statements were vague, ambiguous and made no sense.
+He later acknowledged that Veselnitskaya offered information about Clinton, and in another statement, he said: “Her statements were vague, ambiguous and made no sense.
 No details or supporting information was provided or even offered.
 It quickly became clear that she had no meaningful information.”

 Trump Jr. then released his statement and the email chain in question via his Twitter account.
 President Trump also issued a statement in which he said: "My son is a high-quality person and I applaud his transparency."